bergjohan/nasm_repl/README.md

 rax            0xff                255
 ```

 Changes to the stack memory will also be printed.
-Changed bytes are colored in red:
+Changed bytes are colored in red, and the position of rsp is colored in blue (not visible here):

 ```
 > mov byte [rsp-1], 0xff